unlight/awesome-stars/README.md

 - [postcss-nesting](https://github.com/jonathantneal/postcss-nesting) - Nest style rules inside each other
 - [aeon](https://github.com/lamplightdev/aeon) - A lightweight date picker built with web components that can be used anywhere
 - [selectors-explained](https://github.com/HugoGiraudel/selectors-explained) - A CSS selector to plain English translator.
+- [tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 700 free MIT-licensed high-quality SVG icons for you to use in your web projects.
 - [the-art-of-reading](https://github.com/n0ruSh/the-art-of-reading) - books that i have read and worth sharing
 - [tailwindcss-children](https://github.com/benface/tailwindcss-children) - Tailwind CSS plugin to add variants that target child elements
 - [tz-format](https://github.com/SamVerschueren/tz-format) - Format a date with timezone